ICHEC-learn/intro-to-linux/_episodes/07-ssh.md

 person simply give you a key card.
 In the same way that the ID card authenticates your identity, the SSH key authenticates the identity of your computer.

-When you generate an SSH key, you end up creating what is known as an SSH keypair.
+When you generate an SSH key, you end up creating what is known as an SSH key-pair.
 It creates two different ones, one being a public key, the other is a private key.

 We will come onto generating SSH keys later,